 - Pursue a hobby or Sport.
 (I joined the netball team at Uni.)

 - BUDGET.
 Yes.
 In all honesty it took me a while to grasp the art of budgeting.
-I now have a colour-coded spreadsheet of my expenses (maybe an OCD trait? haha), it helps me manage my finances and stay organised.
 Start saving and investing long-term (you do not want to regret this in your 30’s… so start now).
 Do your research on simple investment plans to begin with.